-(CNN) — Historically, a visit to the American South has evoked a specific romantic image: Guests in wide-brimmed hats sip mint juleps and sweet tea in white rocking chairs beneath weeping willows or among the colonnades of Antebellum and Georgian Revival mansions.
+(CNN) — Historically, travel in the American South has evoked a specific romantic image: Guests in wide-brimmed hats sip mint juleps and sweet tea in white rocking chairs beneath weeping willows or among the colonnades of Antebellum and Georgian Revival mansions.

-Now, that picture is changing as a slew of new chic hotels from Louisiana to the Carolinas are throwing tradition to the wind by embracing a contemporary aesthetic, more urban Bauhaus and mid-century modern than neoclassical.
+Now, that picture is changing as new chic hotels from Louisiana to the Carolinas are throwing tradition to the wind by embracing a contemporary aesthetic, more urban Bauhaus and mid-century modern than neoclassical.

-This new look -- defined by a combination of a kind of organic minimalism and nostalgic references to the not-so-distant past -- tends to feature elements like exposed brick walls and original industrial beams and eclectic details from vintage typewriters to local contemporary artwork.
+This new look -- defined by a combination of a kind of organic minimalism and nostalgic references to the not-so-distant past -- tends to feature elements such as exposed brick walls and original industrial beams and eclectic details from vintage typewriters to local contemporary artwork.

-These nine hotels across the South are turning their backs on Tara, disrupting preconceived notions of Southern hospitality:
+These nine hotels across the South are turning their backs on Tara, disrupting preconceived notions of Southern hospitality when you stay here:

 1. Ace Hotel, New Orleans, Louisiana